|Type of role||Advocacy policy and research|

 • You have extensive (5+ years) experience with research, monitoring & evaluation approaches and methodologies.

-• You have experience of working in livelihood programmes and must be conversant with resilient livelihood approaches
+• You have experience of working in Livelihood, Education and Health programmes.

 • Skilled in the use and management of qualitative and quantitative data collection, participatory methodologies analysis and reporting.

 • Proven people-management and people interaction skills, to produce cohesive action and high- level outputs

 • Good understanding of capacity building and training, and building of effective and efficient teams.

 • Experience working with limited resources within a challenging environment.

 • Able to work well with a variety of individuals in a challenging cross-cultural setting.

 All volunteers have an allowance paid in local currency.
 The allowance meets reasonable living expenses in country, but will not be enough to send money home.